A quality set of iron sights will serve you well for a long time. All you really need to do is install them, zero them

 Yet so many people don’t go that far.
 These days, most people are in such a hurry to replace the basic irons with optics that they end up never zeroing their iron sights at all, if they even have a set.
 Everyone tells them that they need a red dot sight or scope or they will be ineffective.

-Most articles walk you through the basic steps of getting your iron sights zeroed, but they lack an explanation of why you’re doing the steps you’re doing.
+Most articles on this topic only go so far as giving you the procedure, but they lack an explanation of why you’re doing the steps you’re doing.
 I want to give you that context.

 If you want, you could skip my explanation and jump right to my zeroing procedure.